 Group 18 elements - Noble gases & Hydrogen

 Unit 17: Transition Metals Including Lanthanides

 Electronic configuration: General characteristic properties, oxidation states of transition metals.
-First-row transition metals and general properties of their compounds-oxides, halides and sulphides.
-General properties of a second and third-row transition elements ( Groupwise discussion).
+First-row transition metals and general properties of their compounds-oxides, halides, and sulphides.
+General properties of second and third-row transition elements ( Groupwise discussion).
 Preparation and reactions, properties and uses of Potassium dichromate Potassium permanganate.
 Inner Transition Elements: General discussion with special reference to oxidation states and lanthanide contraction.